trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

         - Use Javascript `setInterval`, `moment.js`, and jQuery to get the user current local time every second, insert it in `span#local-time-calculated` of the dynamically created `localTimeElement` and insert the dynamically created `localTimeElement` into the `div#local-time-container` you created in your `index.html`

-    * STEP 2: Use the jQuery `$(yourIdOrClass).on('yourEvent', function(){})` `click` event handler on the calculate button or `submit` event handler on your form to grab the user's inputs in the hours and minutes inputs and use Moment.js to add the user inputs to their current local time to get the time-from-now
+    * STEP 2: Use the jQuery `$(yourIdOrClass).on('yourEvent', function(){})` `click` event handler on the calculate button or `submit` event handler on your form to grab the user's inputs in the hours and minutes inputs when the user clicks the `Calculate` button and use Moment.js to add the user inputs to their current local time to get the time-from-now
         - Create a function name `createCalculatedTimeFromNowElement` and inside of it:
             - Use jQuery to get the values in `#input-hours` and `#input-mins` and save them in 2 variables (remember that `.val()` jQuery function returns a string, so cast their values to `Number` using Javascript)